We don’t support this browser anymore.

 The wider strategy involves significantly modernising and simplifying operations and product lines.
 This includes switching all mobile products under the EE brand and moving customers onto the new 5G and fibre broadband networks, which have lower running costs than legacy infrastructure.

-The asset we’re most excited by is Openreach, which is responsible for maintaining and building out the new fibre networks.
-It hopes to reach 25mn premises by 2026 and looks well on track to do that.
+The asset we’re most excited about is Openreach, which is responsible for maintaining and building the new fibre networks.
+It hopes to reach 25mn premises by 2026 and looks well on track.
 This technical-heavy business is unique and higher margin.
+For now, though, legacy broadband lines still make up the bulk of its connections, and increased competition from alternative networks along with a softer market are causing Openreach to lose customers.

-The Business division continues to be the problem child - so much so that BT had to write down the value of the asset to the tune of nearly £500mn.
+The Business division continues to be the problem child.
 A combination of structural changes, higher costs, and a tough competitive landscape are making it a tricky place to operate.
-It’s still throwing off free cash, but at margins that are good clip lower than those of the Consumer and Openreach units.
+Cash flow margins are also a good clip lower than those of the Consumer and Openreach units.
+We’d like to see BT explore options to get rid of some of the worse-performing areas outside the UK – one to watch.

-Another drain on cash is BT's large pension deficit.
-The current payment plan cost just over £800mn in the year just ended.
-Add to that the debt and lease pile, which cost a combined £1.6bn to service over the half, and the drags on cash are hefty.
+A major drain on cash is BT's large pension deficit.
+The current payment plan, which aims to remove the deficit by 2030, cost c.£800mn in the first half.
+Add to that the debt and lease pile, which cost another c.£800mn to service over the half, and the drags on cash are hefty.

-BT’s future relies heavily on getting past the peak buildout phase, and to its credit, progress looks good.
+BT’s future relies heavily on getting through this major buildout phase, and to its credit, progress looks good.
 We think BT is one of the better-placed names, especially with a great asset like Openreach on the books.
 The question yet to be answered is whether all that spending is going to generate enough top-line growth to materially offset the decline of legacy products, a challenge for the entire sector to battle with.

 BT key facts